soruly/music/README.md

-# music
-browse and play your music folder on web
+A super light-weight web client for browsing and playing your music folder on web.